Skip to main content

 • difficulty opening your mouth or moving your neck

-• Bring any paperwork with you regarding the above, the more information we have about these things the better prepared we can be on the day of your surgery
+• If you have a face-to-face appointment please bring any paperwork with you regarding the above, the more information we have about these things the better prepared we can be on the day of your surgery

-• A relative or carer can accompany you, especially if you think you will have difficulties providing information about yourself or if you think you will not remember what information you are given
+• A relative or carer can accompany you to your appointment, especially if you think you will have difficulties providing information about yourself or if you think you will not remember what information you are given

-Please eat and drink and ensure that you take your medication/inhalers as normal before attending your pre-op assessment appointment.
+• Please eat/drink and take your medication/inhalers/injections as normal before attending your pre-operative assessment appointment

-Make an appointment with your GP or Practice Nurse for a health check to find out your:
+Please consider making an appointment with your GP or Practice Nurse for a health check regarding:

 • blood tests for